 Blackhawks grooming next wave of prospects at weeklong camp

-A year ago, the Blackhawks’ annual summer stint at Johnny’s IceHouse West wasn’t so much a prospect camp as a pre-training camp.
+A year ago, the Blackhawks’ annual summer stint at Johnny’s IceHouse West wasn’t so much a prospects camp as a pre-training camp.
 The camp roster was loaded with NHL-ready talent, with a whopping eight players making it to the NHL last season, all of them in significant roles.

 Ryan Hartman, Nick Schmaltz, Tanner Kero, Vinnie Hinostroza, Gustav Forsling, Michal Kempny, Tyler Motte and John Hayden were prospects in name only.
-In everyone’s case except for the college-bound Hayden, they were competing not for spots in the organizational depth chart, but spots on the opening-night roster.
+In everyone’s case except for the college-bound Hayden, they were competing not for spots on the organizational depth chart, but spots on the opening-night roster.

 This year, it’s truly a prospects camp.
-In fact, it’s entirely plausible that not a single player at this year’s camp plays in the NHL this season, though wunderkind Alex DeBrincat and a handful of others might have something to say about that.
+In fact, it’s entirely plausible that no player at this year’s camp plays in the NHL this season, though wunderkind Alex DeBrincat and a handful of others might have something to say about that.

 “It’s a little different, obviously,” said forward Dylan Sikura, who hopes to take a Hayden-like path straight to the NHL after he completes his senior season at Northeastern.
 “The older guys aren’t here this year.
 But it’s still a good group of guys.
 It’s nice to see some young guys and be an older guy for once.”